Do you overwrite each other's changes when you modify CAD drawings on SharePoint?

-Businesses find themselves having to purchase new file servers every few years.
-These capital expenditures can be eliminated by migrating file shares to the cloud with Triofox.
-Users can continue to work on the existing file shares without disruption and the file server can be retired once the migration is completed.
+Businesses need to purchase new file servers every few years.
+These investments can be avoided by migrating file shares to the cloud with Triofox.
+Users can continue working with existing file shares without interruption, and the file server can be decommissioned once the migration is complete.

 Simplify remote access and file sharing with familiar interfaces on any computer or device.
-Windows and Mac desktops display natively mapped drives in Explorer and Finder.
-That same experience is presented on iOS and Android devices like iPads, iPhones and Pixels or can be viewed from popular web browsers like Chrome, Firefox, and Internet Explorer.
+Windows and Mac desktops natively display mapped drives in Explorer and Finder.
+The same experience is presented on iOS and Android devices like iPads, iPhones, and Pixels, or through popular web browsers like Chrome, Firefox, and Internet Explorer.

 Easily collaborate with business partners by providing them with access to a limited set of internal files or folders.
 Share files with non-AD users while maintaining administrative controls.
 Simplify multi-site collaboration with automatic version controls and file locking.

 Eliminate the need to manage servers on-premises by retiring them to the cloud.
 Centrally manage users, access controls, and storage for each tenant.
-Easily keep track of where the data is, who has access and how it’s being shared.
+Easily keep track of where data resides, who has access, and how it's shared.

-For complete control and visibility, granular permissions can be managed from the file server that was their source, or natively with Triofox.
-If the file server is retired, Triofox becomes the new permissions master.
+For complete control and visibility, granular permissions can be managed from the file server they originate from or natively with Triofox.
+When the file server is retired, Triofox becomes the new permissions master.

 Centrally manage users, access controls, and storage for each tenant.
-Easily keep track of where the data is, who has access and how it’s being shared.
-Admins can perform audits of GDPR and HIPAA compliance or keep track of any changes that have been made to individual files.
+Easily track where data resides, who has access, and how it is shared.
+Administrators can perform audits for GDPR and HIPAA compliance or track all changes to individual files.

-Provide an always-on mapped drive that works anywhere on any device and allows mobile users to easily access internal file shares or cloud file servers.
-Users are already familiar with the mapped drive, and no extra training is required.
+Provide an always-on mapped drive that works anywhere on any device, and allows mobile users to easily access internal file shares or cloud file servers.
+Users are already familiar with the mapped drive, so no additional training is required.

 Data protection comes with military-grade encryption, secure connections, and more.
 Automatically use existing users and permissions to save setup time and money.

-Cloud mapped drive leverage local cache and on-demand download to reduce bandwidth usage and endpoint storage consumption.
+Cloud mapped drives leverage local cache and on-demand download to reduce bandwidth usage and endpoint storage consumption.
 Cloud mapped drive technology works with a laptop with a small local SSD drive.

-For data privacy, security, and control, Triofox provides a better alternative to Dropbox and SharePoint using any private cloud or on-premise file server network shares.
+When it comes to data privacy, security, and control, Triofox offers a better alternative to Dropbox and SharePoint when using a private cloud or network shares on an on-premises file server.